jborza/jborza.github.io/content/post/2020-04-10-updating-riscv-environment/index.md

 title:  "Updating the RISC-V Linux environment"
 date:   2020-04-16 18:00:00 +0200
 categories: emulation
-tags: [emulation, riscv, linux]
+tags: [emulation, riscv, linux, emuriscv]
+image: bad_init.png
 ---

-As I planned to work some more on the **emuriscv** RISC-V emulator, I wanted to upgrade from Linux 4.15 and buildroot from 2018 to something more recent.
+As I planned to work some more on the `emuriscv` RISC-V emulator, I wanted to upgrade from Linux 4.15 and buildroot from 2018 to something more recent.
 Buildroot-2020-02 supports compiling the image against Linux 5.x headers, while the 5.x kernel should have better support for RISC-V.

 ## Preparations